aaronbloomfield/pdr/labs/lab11/index.md

 The Linux results for a random seed of 14, world size of 20x20 with 20 cities, and various path lengths:

-1. Minimum path has distance 34.6778: Hobbiton -> Dagorlad -> Hobbiton
+1. Minimum path has distance 16.4499: Dunharrow -> The Grey Havens -> Dunharrow
-2. Minimum path has distance 37.3285: Hobbiton -> Hollin -> Dagorlad -> Hobbiton
+2. Minimum path has distance 38.5555: Dunharrow -> Hobbiton -> The Grey Havens -> Dunharrow
-3. Minimum path has distance 39.9612: Hobbiton -> Hollin -> Edoras -> Dagorlad -> Hobbiton
+3. Minimum path has distance 39.1172: Dunharrow -> Cirith Ungol -> Hobbiton -> The Grey Havens -> Dunharrow
-4. Minimum path has distance 49.8262: Hobbiton -> Hollin -> Edoras -> Dagorlad -> Weathertop -> Hobbiton
+4. Minimum path has distance 44.6487: Dunharrow -> Cirith Ungol -> Hobbiton -> The Grey Havens -> Lothlorien -> Dunharrow
-5. Minimum path has distance 53.6308: Hobbiton -> Weathertop -> Cirith Ungol -> Dagorlad -> Edoras -> Hollin -> Hobbiton
+5. Minimum path has distance 51.7731: Dunharrow -> Cirith Ungol -> Hobbiton -> Minas Tirith -> The Grey Havens -> Lothlorien -> Dunharrow
-6. Minimum path has distance 53.8687: Hobbiton -> Weathertop -> The Grey Havens -> Cirith Ungol -> Dagorlad -> Edoras -> Hollin -> Hobbiton
+6. Minimum path has distance 53.8414: Dunharrow -> Cirith Ungol -> Edoras -> Hobbiton -> Minas Tirith -> The Grey Havens -> Lothlorien -> Dunharrow
-7. Minimum path has distance 54.8758: Hobbiton -> Moria -> Weathertop -> The Grey Havens -> Cirith Ungol -> Dagorlad -> Edoras -> Hollin -> Hobbiton
+7. Minimum path has distance 53.9410: Dunharrow -> Cirith Ungol -> Edoras -> Hobbiton -> Minas Tirith -> The Grey Havens -> Mirkwood -> Lothlorien -> Dunharrow
-8. Minimum path has distance 54.9025: Hobbiton -> Moria -> Weathertop -> The Grey Havens -> Cirith Ungol -> Orodruin -> Dagorlad -> Edoras -> Hollin -> Hobbiton
+8. Minimum path has distance 53.9495: Dunharrow -> Lothlorien -> Mirkwood -> The Grey Havens -> Minas Tirith -> Weathertop -> Hobbiton -> Edoras -> Cirith Ungol -> Dunharrow
-9. Minimum path has distance 58.4533: Hobbiton -> Hollin -> Edoras -> Minas Morgul -> Dagorlad -> Orodruin -> Cirith Ungol -> The Grey Havens -> Weathertop -> Moria -> Hobbiton
+9. Minimum path has distance 55.6973: Dunharrow -> Edoras -> Cirith Ungol -> Dagorlad -> Hobbiton -> Weathertop -> Minas Tirith -> The Grey Havens -> Mirkwood -> Lothlorien -> Dunharrow
-10. Minimum path has distance 58.9542: Hobbiton -> Moria -> Weathertop -> Dunharrow -> The Grey Havens -> Cirith Ungol -> Orodruin -> Dagorlad -> Minas Morgul -> Edoras -> Hollin -> Hobbiton
+10. Minimum path has distance 55.7040: Dunharrow -> Lothlorien -> Mirkwood -> Orodruin -> The Grey Havens -> Minas Tirith -> Weathertop -> Hobbiton -> Dagorlad -> Cirith Ungol -> Edoras -> Dunharrow

+Note that your cycle may be the same cities but in reverse; this is perfectly acceptable.

 When compiled with `-O2`, the computation of a path of length 10 took 18 seconds on Linux.